-HALLE loved riding horses, but her cerebral palsy made it impossible unless her brother was sitting behind her to hold her in the saddle.
+In 2005, HALLE, a delightful 19-year-old, loved riding horses; but her cerebral palsy made it impossible unless her brother was sitting behind her to hold her in the saddle.
 Within weeks of using The Independence Saddle, her parents saw marked improvement in both her physical and emotional health.

 From wheelchair to saddle.
 For eight-year-old Darragh from Ireland, this is more than simply riding a horse.
 It's therapeutic horse riding.
 Darragh has cerebral palsy.

 His sessions are with a qualified therapy riding coach using a specially designed saddle: "Just because he can't walk, it doesn't mean he can't ride.
 So, I think that sense of freedom and independence of being out of the chair is just pretty magic."

 Darragh is fed via a PEG tube in his stomach.
 The natural rhythm as a horse walks helps with Darrahg's digestion.
 It's getting him out of the chair which he's in 90 percent of the time.
 When he got on the horse it helped with his digestion.
 He started to do a few burps, release a bit of wind, which is good because he's PEG fed so that's a big problem.
 Constipation was a big problem.
 He's often hospitalized because of it.